hhvm/user-documentation/guides/hhvm/01-installation/03-mac.md

 ## Homebrew Install By Hand

+If you need to build from source.

 ### Install compiler

-The only supported compiler for HHVM on OS X right now is clang, and the version Apple ships doesn't support TLS.
+The only supported compiler for HHVM on OS X right now is clang, and the version Apple ships doesn't support TLS, so we need to build our own.

 ```
 brew install llvm --with-clang